-TX03679,000174B -19-03JAN07-1/1
+TX03679,000174B -19-14SEP00-1/1

-Use Steps and Handholds Correctly
+Use Steps And Handholds Correctly

-Prevent falls by facing the machine when getting on and off.
+Prevent falls by facing the machine when you get on and off.
 Maintain 3-point contact with steps and handrails.
 Never use machine controls as handholds.

 Use extra care when mud, snow, or moisture present slippery conditions.
 Keep steps clean and free of grease or oil.
 Never jump when exiting machine.
 Never mount or dismount a moving machine.